SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. China Beach

-Another one of the San Francisco beaches is China Beach.
-This is a really special and beautiful beach just to the west of Baker Beach.
-It also isn't as well known as the other beaches in San Francisco.
+Another one of the best beaches in San Francisco is China Beach.
+This special, beautiful, and lesser known beach sits just to the west of Baker Beach.

 This one attracts a local crowd on a sunny day.
-It's usually pretty quiet at this beach although there are some people that like to swim here regularly.
-However, I do caution first time swimmers as the waters can be very challenging for beginners.
+Some folks swim here regularly, but it's usually pretty quiet.
+I do caution that the waters can be very challenging for beginners.

-This one is also a little further away.
+This SF beach is a well-kept secret because it's a little farther out of the way.
 It is in the Sea Cliff residential neighborhood and along the area where the Pacific Ocean and the SF Bay meet.

-However, you can get some amazing views of the Golden Gate Bridge and surrounding cliffs.
-This is absolutely my favorite and worth the effort to get here on a nice, warm, sunny day in the city or if you want to venture out to visit some of our hidden gems.
+It's worth the effort to get here on a nice, warm, sunny day, or if you are venturing out to visit some of our hidden gems.

 4. Crissy Field

-From here, you can get some full views and pictures of the Golden Gate Bridge.
-You can also get some cool shots of Alcatraz Island, Sausalito and the dome on the Palace of Fine Arts.
+From here, you can get full views and pictures of the Golden Gate Bridge.
+You can also get some cool shots of Alcatraz Island, Sausalito and the dome of the Palace of Fine Arts.

-From either Fisherman's Wharf or Union Square, you can grab the 30 Stockton.
-Take this bus to the Broderick and Beach stop.
+From either Fisherman's Wharf or Union Square, you can grab the 30 Stockton bus and ride it right into the Presidio all the way to the stop at Crissy Field.

 5. Aquatic Park

-This is another one of the San Francisco beaches with great views of the Golden Gate bridge.
-In addition, you can walk out along the pier on the western side to get some clear photos of Alcatraz and Angel Islands.
+This is another one of the San Francisco beaches with great views of the Golden Gate Bridge.
+In addition, you can walk out along the pier on the western side to get some clear photos of Alcatraz and Angel Island.

 6. Mile Rock Beach

-It's easy to find as it's clearly marked on the Lands End Trail.
-The sign faces east, so if you are coming in from the west, you will need to look around for the trail head sign a bit.
+This SF beach is easy to find, as it's clearly marked on the Lands End Trail.
+The sign faces east, so if you are coming in from the west, you will need to look around for the trailhead sign a bit.

 >> More about visiting Mile Rock Beach